-FINANCIAL MATH Grades: 10-12 Credits: 2.5 Course # 052 Semester Weighted Value: 1
+FINANCIAL MATH Grades: 10-12 Credits: 2.5

+Course # 052 Semester Weighted Value: 1

+Burner total Albert and -

 Course Description: A dive into financial topics that are pertinent to a High School Student.
-The course will cover college decision making regarding finance, personal buying decisions, investments and students are given the opportunity to explore the key aspects of personal finances necessary to be successful now and throughout their adult lives.
-The primary structure of this semester class focuses on the examination of authentic situations.
-Through these experiences, students develop skills, gather data, and formulate the strategies needed to gain personal and financial responsibility related to financial planning, savings, investments, and charitable giving in the global community.
-Exploring the relationships among income and careers, money management, credit and debt management, risk management and investing, insurance, and taxes the student will become an educated and critical consumer.
-The course will satisfy the New Jersey Department of Educations requirements for Personal financial Literacy.
+The course will cover college decision-making regarding finance, personal buying decisions and investments.
+By exploring the relationships among income and careers, money management, credit and debt management, risk management and investing, insurance, and taxes, the student will become an educated and critical consumer.
+The course will satisfy the New Jersey Department of Education's requirements for Personal financial Literacy.